Detection of Two-Way Outliers in Multivariate Data and Application to Cheating Detection in Educational Tests: Bayesian Inference

-\begin{enumerate} \item As $\delta$ is positive, we assume a Gamma distribution with shape parameter 2 and rate parameter 0.5, $\mbox{Gamma}(2, 0.5)$. \item Similarly, $\gamma$ is assumed to follow the same Gamma distribution, $\mbox{Gamma}(2, 0.5)$. \item $\kappa$ is assumed to follow an inverse Gamma distribution, $\mbox{IG}(1, 1)$, where the shape and scale parameters are both set to 1. \item $\pi_1$ and $\pi_2$ are assumed to be i.i.d., following a beta distribution with both shape parameters being 2, $\mbox{Beta}(2,2)$. \item $\mu_1$ and $\mu_2$ are assumed to be i.i.d., following a normal distribution $N(0, 5^2)$. \item $\Sigma$ and $\Omega$ are assumed to be i.i.d., following an inverse Wishart distribution where the scale matrix, $\mbox{IW}(\Psi, \nu)$,
+\item $\gamma$ is assumed to follow the same half-Cauchy prior distribution as $\delta$ . \item $\kappa$ is assumed to follow an inverse Gamma distribution, $\mbox{IG}(0.001, 0.001)$, where the shape and scale parameters are both set to 0.001.
+This choice follows the suggestion in Chapter 5, \cite{lunn2012bugs}. \item $\pi_1$ and $\pi_2$ are assumed to be i.i.d., following a beta distribution $\text{Beta}(2,2)$.
+This prior distribution can be regard as a weakly informative prior given the sample and item sizes in our application.
+It is suggested in \cite{agresti1998approximate} and \cite{carlin2000bayes}, Chapter 2, as the prior for a proportion parameter.
+We choose this distribution rather than a uniform distribution, because $\pi_1$ and $\pi_2$ are believed to not locate on the boundaries of the interval $[0, 1]$. \item $\mu_1$ and $\mu_2$ are assumed to be i.i.d., following a normal distribution $N(0, 5^2)$.
+The standard deviation 5 is chosen based on the scales of $\mu_1$ and $\mu_2$ in the current application, under which this prior may be regarded as weakly informative. \item $\Sigma$ and $\Omega$ are assumed to be i.i.d., following an inverse Wishart distribution where the scale matrix, $\mbox{IW}(\Psi, \nu)$, $\Psi = ((2,0)^\top, (0, 2)^\top)$, and the degree of freedom $\nu = 2$.
+This choice follows the suggestion in Chapter 6, \cite{lunn2012bugs}.
+Under this prior distribution, $\sigma_{11}$, $\sigma_{22}$, $\omega_{11}$, and $\omega_{22}$ marginally follow an inverse Gamma distribution $\mbox{IG}(1/2, 1)$. \end{enumerate}